damianmcclure/schoolwork/README.md

 # schoolwork
-Collection of all of my School Assignments made in High School &amp; College
+Collection of all of my Programming Related School Assignments made in High School &amp; College